 The process of whipping your cream into a whipped cream can take anywhere from 2-5 minutes in my experience.
-The less cream you are whipping, the quicker it will whip up.
-If you decide to double or triple this recipe, keep that in mind!
+The less cream you are whipping, the quicker it will whip.

 As your cream is whipping, you’ll notice it get a little frothy, then begin to thicken.
-Once you can see whip marks being left in your cream, pay close attention, stopping to check for soft peaks.
+Once you can see your cream holding its shape in the bowl, stop the mixer.

 Lift your whisk out of the cream.
 If the tip of the whipped cream holds its shape but droops slightly – this is the “soft peaks” you are looking for.